 It is often practicable and highly desirable that, in substance, the following language be included in contracts for a sale of real estate: "It is mutually understood and agreed that no matter shall be construed as an encumbrance or defect in title so long as the same is not so construed under the real estate title examination standards of the Oklahoma Bar Association where applicable."

-The language suggested above has been incorporated into the metropolitan realtors' standard form contracts in Oklahoma City and Tulsa.
+This language is incorporated into the metropolitan realtors' standard form contracts in Oklahoma City and Tulsa.